learn-co-students/sinatra-user-auth-v-000/README.md

 # Objectives

 1. Build a Sinatra application with a Users model so that users can sign up for and sign in to your app.
-2. Learn how to use sessions to authorize, i.e. log in and log out users of a web application.
+2. Learn how to use sessions to authorize, i.e., to log users in and out of a web application.

 ## User Authorization: Using Sessions

 ### Logging In

-What does it mean for a user to "log in"?
+What does it mean for a user to 'log in'?
 The action of logging in is the simple action of storing a user's ID in the `session` hash.
-Here's a basic user log in flow:
+Here's a basic user login flow:

-1. User visits the log in page and fills out a form with their email and password.
-They hit "submit" and `POST` that data to a controller route.
+1. User visits the login page and fills out a form with their email and password.
+They hit 'submit' to `POST` that data to a controller route.
-2. That controller route accesses the user's email and password from the params.
-That info is used to find the appropriate user from the database with a line such as `User.find_by(email: params[:email], password: params[:password])`. **Then, that user's ID is stored at the value of `session[:id]`.**
+2. That controller route accesses the user's email and password from the `params` hash.
+That info is used to find the appropriate user from the database with a line such as `User.find_by(email: params[:email], password: params[:password])`. **Then, that user's ID is stored as the value of `session[:id]`.**
-3. As a result, we can introspect on the `session` hash in *any other controller route* and grab current user by matching up a user ID with the `session[:id]`.
-That means that, for the duration of session (i.e. the time between someone logs in and logs out of your app), our app will know who the "current user" is on every page.
+3. As a result, we can introspect on the `session` hash in *any other controller route* and grab the current user by matching up a user ID with the value in `session[:id]`.
+That means that, for the duration of the session (i.e., the time between when someone logs in to and logs out of your app), the app will know who the current user is on every page.

 #### A Note On Password Encryption

-For the time being, we will simply store a user's password in the database in it's raw form.
+For the time being, we will simply store a user's password in the database in its raw form.
 However, that is not safe!
-In an upcoming lesson, we'll learn about password encryption: the act of scrambling a user's password into a super-secret code and storing a de-crypter that will be able to match up a user's password, when they log in, to the encrypted password we'll store in our database.
+In an upcoming lesson, we'll learn about password encryption: the act of scrambling a user's password into a super-secret code and storing a de-crypter that will be able to match up a plaintext password entered by a user with the encrypted version stored in a database.

 ### Logging Out

-* What does it mean to log out?
-Conceptually, it means we are terminating the "session", the time in which a given user is interacting with our app.
-The action of "logging out" is really just the action of clearing all the data, including the user's ID, from the session hash.
-Luckily for us, there is already a Ruby method to empty a hash: `#clear`.
+What does it mean to log out?
+Conceptually, it means we are terminating the session, the period of interaction between a given user and our app.
+The action of 'logging out' is really just the action of clearing all of the data, including the user's ID, from the `session` hash.
+Luckily for us, there is already a Ruby method for emptying a hash: `#clear`.

 ### User Registration

 Before a user can sign in, they need to sign up!
-What does it mean to "sign up"?
-A new user submits their information (for example, name, email and password) via a form.
-When that form gets submitted, a POST request is sent to a route defined in your controller.
+What does it mean to 'sign up'?
+A new user submits their information (for example, their name, email, and password) via a form.
+When that form gets submitted, a `POST` request is sent to a route defined in the controller.
 That route will have code that does the following:

-1. Get the new user's name, email and password from the params.
+1. Gets the new user's name, email, and password from the `params` hash.
-2. Use that info to create and save a new user.
+2. Uses that info to create and save a new instance of `User`.
 For example: `User.create(name: params[:name], email: params[:email], password: params[:password])`.
-3. Lastly, once a user has "signed up", we should sign them in.
-It would be annoying if you had to create a new account on a site and *then* sign in right afterwards.
-So, in the same controller route in which we create a new user, we set the `session[:id]` equal to the new user's id, effectively logging them in.
+3. Signs the user in once they have completed the sign-up process.
+It would be annoying if you had to create a new account on a site and *then* sign in immediately afterwards.
+So, in the same controller route in which we create a new user, we set the `session[:id]` equal to the new user's ID, effectively logging them in.
-4. Lastly, we redirect the user somewhere else, like their personal home page.
+4. Finally, we redirect the user somewhere else, such as their personal homepage.

 ## Project Structure

 ### Our Project

 Our file structure looks like this:

 ```bash
 -app